 - Partnered with ACLU of Southern California and ACLU of Northern California to successfully protect homeowner’s association member’s free speech rights.

-- Represented the Zimmer Children’s Museum in trademark and right of publicity matters.
+- Represent the Zimmer Children’s Museum in trademark and right of publicity matters.

 - Designed and drafted Lawyers Without Borders’ 2014 Liberia Anti-Human Trafficking training program.